Theory 1 - Minimum mean square error

 Other error estimates are reasonable and useful in niche contexts.
 For example,

-It turns out the expected value
+It turns out that the expected value

 Given a random variable

-, its expectation provides the estimate with minimal mean square error.
-The MSE error itself of
+, its expected value is the estimate of with minimal mean square error.
+The MSE error for

 Proof that

-gives minimal MSE Expand the MSE error:
+minimizes MSE Expand the MSE error:

-Minimize this parabola.
+Now minimize this parabola.
 Differentiate:

 Find zeros: